marklit/gis-etl/East-Asia-Building-Footprints.md

     # if you can find a faster way to identify flipped lat-lons.

     # WIP: Why is the spatial extension complaining about the %(geom)s field?
-    # Is it renaming it geom magically or something?
+    # Is it renaming it geom magically or something? keep_wkb will default
+    # to False, is the Spatial extension offering "geom" as a default column
+    # name to call on or something?
     sql = '''SELECT MIN(ST_XMIN(ST_TRANSFORM(geom,
                                              'EPSG:%(epsg)d',
                                              'EPSG:4326'))) as min_x